amplience/amplience-sfcc-composable-commerce/docs/amplience/navigation.md

 # Navigation

 ## Context
-Navigation by the default Salesforce Composable Commerce FE (PWA Kit) is driven by 2 methods:
+Navigation by the default Salesforce Composable Commerce Front-End (PWA Kit) is driven by 2 methods:
 1. Hard coded items in the front end code
 2. By product catalog categories via the API